johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 The resolve initializer and related resolve function on the `ActorTransport` are _not_ `async` because they must be able to be invoked from decoding values, and the `Codable` infrastructure is not async-ready just yet.
 Also, for most use-cases they need not be asynchronous as the resolve is usually implemented well enough using local knowledge.
 In the future we might want to introduce an asynchronous variant of resolving actors which would simplify implementing transports as actors themselves, as well as enable more complicated resolve processes.

 A transport may decide to return a "dead reference" instead of throwing when resolution fails.
 This "dead reference" may sometimes be useful when debugging lifecycle races, and allows the logging of messages intended for the already-dead  actor, rather than failing resolution.
 This logging makes it easier to debug the specific timing with respect to other messages which were meant for, but never had a chance to be delivered to, their (dead) recipient.
 This pattern is entirely optional and most transports are expected to throw upon failing to resolve an address.
 The pattern has proven very useful in runtimes such as Akka which always employ this strategy when resolving actor addresses, so we wanted to acknowlage that it is possible to implement it using our transport proposal if necessary.

+Users cannot override or disable the synthesis of the resolve initializer (`init(resolve:using:)`), because that initializer is *very special* as it serves the creation of proxy instances, or returning existing instances.
+It is not allowed to invoke `super.init(resolve:using:)` manually.

 A resolve initializer may transparently create an instance if it decides it is the right thing to do.
 This is how concepts like "virtual actors" may be implemented: we never actively create an actor instance, but its creation and lifecycle is managed for us by some server-side component with which the transport communicates.
 Virtual actors and their specific semantics are outside of the scope of this proposal, but remain an important potential future direction of these APIs.